MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 Adjust `AppDelegate.m` and set the plugin registrant callback:

-Add this function anywhere in AppDelegate.m:
+If you're using Objective-C, add this function anywhere in AppDelegate.m:
 ``` objc
 void registerPlugins(NSObject<FlutterPluginRegistry>* registry) {
     [GeneratedPluginRegistrant registerWithRegistry:registry];
 }
 ```

-Extend `didFinishLaunchingWithOptions` and register the callback:
+then extend `didFinishLaunchingWithOptions` and register the callback:

 ``` objc
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {